 \section{Introduction}

-First Passage Percolation is a random growth model, which was first introduced by Hammersley and Welsh in 1965.
-The model is defined as follows: The vertices are the elements of $\Z^d$.
-Let us denote by $E^d$ the set of edges:
+First-passage percolation is a random growth model, which was first introduced by Hammersley and Welsh in 1965.
+The model is defined as follows.
+The vertices are the elements of $\Z^d$.
+Let us denote the set edges by $E^d$:

 where we set $|v-w|_1=\sum^d_{i=1}|v_i-w_i|$ for $v=(v_1,\cdots,v_d)$, $w=(w_1,\cdots,w_d)$.
 Note that we consider non-oriented edges in this paper, i.e., $\{ v,w \}=\{ w,v \}$ and we sometimes regard $\{ v,w \}$ as a subset of $\Z^d$ with a slight abuse of notation.
 We assign a non-negative random variable $\tau_e$ on each edge $e\in E^d$, called the passage time of the edge $e$.
 The collection $\tau=\{\tau_e\}_{e\in E^d}$ is assumed to be independent and identically distributed with common distribution $F$. \\